Get the best life insurance rate when flat extras are involved.

 Life insurers understand that you may dive deeper for a certification dive,

-But if you are consistently diving to greater depths than 100′, you may get rated.
+But you may get rated if you consistently dive to greater depths than 100′.

 Cave and shipwreck divers will receive a flat extra.